 “What Did I Get Myself Into?”

-It really is a normal thing to wonder what you got yourself into and to question whether you know what’s necessary to help your Driver.
+It really is a normal thing to wonder what you got yourself into and to question whether you know what’s necessary to help a young dad with his background.
 When you experience these feelings, recalling some of the lessons we’ve already learned will help.
 First, remember to redefine success.
 Success looks different for everyone.
-Your Driver may be ready for college or it may be allowing your Driver to start college is nothing more than a waste of financial aid.
+Your mentee may be ready for college or it may be allowing him to start college is nothing more than a waste of financial aid.
 The background these young men have come from affects each one differently.
-Having patience and understanding that what success will look like right now and in the future will be different for each student can go a long way toward reducing your stress and frustration.
+Having patience and understanding that what success will look like right now and in the future will be different for each young dad can go a long way toward reducing your stress and frustration.

 Setting attainable goals will also be important to your mental well-being during this process.
-Understanding that your Driver has a few more obstacles to overcome than your average teenager will help you keep the frustration to a minimum and make you more understanding and compassionate as they work their way through this stage of life.
-The goals you set may seem trivial or shortsighted but they may be what’s best for your Driver.
-They don’t have to be on our schedule, but they do need to have a vision of the future that goes beyond what they are currently experiencing.
+Understanding that your young dad has a few more obstacles to overcome than your average teenager will help you keep the frustration to a minimum and make you more understanding and compassionate as they work their way through this stage of life.
+The goals you set may seem trivial or shortsighted but they may be what’s best for him.
+They don’t have to be on our schedule, but they do need to have a vision of the future that goes beyond what they are currently experiencing so they can take responsibility for their child.
 Setting attainable goals will help them have a sense of achievement and make them more likely to consider more career oriented goals in the future.

 Matthew 22: 37 He said to him, “Love the Lord your God with all your heart, with all your soul, and with all your mind.[m]
 38 This is the greatest and most important[n] command.
 39 The second is like it: Love your neighbor as yourself.[o]
 40 All the Law and the Prophets depend on these two commands.”